andrey-vorontsov/petridish-project/PetriDish/README.txt

 Plants sometimes get squished out of the way of their children or other cells, still.
 Grazers look pretty awkward piling on to and spinning around Plants.

-ROADMAP (Current: 0.0.7.2)
+ROADMAP (Current: 0.0.7.3)

-Features for 0.0.7.3
+Features for 0.0.8
-	Basic GUI
-		Stop button
-			Closes the simulation window
-			Stops the thread
-		Start button
-			Only available while no other simulation is running Configure window size on startup
+	Learn some about JavaFX Layouts and clean up the GUI visually Code organization for main application, setup, etc.

 Features for 0.1.0
-	Fix known issues:
+	Fix known issues
-		Cells stuck against each other trying to reach the same target Strange jitteriness of cells - possibly caused by squishing function Simple animations for plants
+	Simple animations for plants
 	Reasonably interesting initial spawning setup
 	Reasonably balanced stats for the demo creatures